Skip to Main Content

 Crew & Vendor Network

-Established relationships with Peruvian crew across Lima, Cusco, Arequipa, and regional locations, plus trusted vendors and equipment suppliers including Russian Arm, Techno Cranes, and Shotover systems.
+Our managers have built relationships with Peruvian crew across Lima, Cusco, Arequipa, and the regions.
+They also work with trusted vendors and gear suppliers such as Russian Arm, Techno Cranes, and Shotover systems.

 04.